 Imagine a day with no clocks, no schedule and absolutely no work at all!
 A day that encourages you to relax, to explore and do whatever you want, but without compromising the comfort of your home.
 Isolated abodes in woods are the modern ways to get closer to nature while revitalizing yourself in a place where time stands still.

-We have complied 15 gorgeous forest homes that offer tranquility and serenity of wilderness to nurture your soul.
-From contemporary family homes and holiday destinations to weekend getaways; these are some of the most beautiful forest properties that’ll take your breath away.
+We have hand-picked 15 gorgeous forest homes that offer tranquility and serenity of wilderness to nurture your soul.
+From contemporary family homes and holiday destinations to weekend getaways; these are some of the most beautiful homes in the forest that’ll take your breath away.

 Take a few moments to scroll down and witness some of the amazing healthy home designs that are free from urban life stresses.